wp-plugins/formula04-woocommerce-quick-window/readme.txt

 == Description ==

 Create a button underneath each single product listing.
 When clicked this button triggers a pop-up window that will allow the user to view more information about the product and add the product to their cart.
 All done without a page reload.
 As far as the pop-up window content, you can use the standard woocommerce single-product.php template, our custom formula04 template, or use your own custom template!
+This is meant to be a super simple straight forward plug for the time being.
+Definitely let me know any features you wanted added on.

 == Installation ==